Skip to main content

 Learning Objectives:

-• • Identify key projects on the FASB’s current technical and research agendas that could affect NFPs
+• Identify key projects on the FASB’s current technical and research agendas that could affect NFPs.

-• • Describe, at a general level, the potential effects on NFPs from the recent ASUs on Crypto Assets (2023-08) and Income Tax Disclosures (2023-09)
+• Analyze the potential effects on NFPs from the recent ASUs on Crypto Assets (2023-08) and Income Tax Disclosures (2023-09).

 10:40 AM – 12:20 PM EDT